 - First, project managers clarify what they mean by project risk.

-Second, they use a variety of risk identification tools and techniques, not just one.
+- Second, they use various risk identification tools and techniques, not just one.

 1. Define Project Risk

 If we are going to identify project risks, it’s critical that we first define what we mean.
 What are risks and non-risks?

 When people hear the term “risk,” they often think of adverse events.
 Why?
 The dictionary defines risk as “the possibility that something bad may happen.”

 Notice the words “possibility” and the phrase “may happen.”
 Uncertainty is implied.

 We’re on the right track, but something is missing here.
 The definition has a singular focus on bad things that may happen.

 A more modern definition of risk includes not only the bad things but recognizes the possibility of good things that may happen.
 (Some project managers push back on the concept of positive risks.)

 The Project Management Body of Knowledge defines risk as “an uncertain event or condition that, if it occurs, has a positive or negative effect on a project’s objectives.”